Equity, Diversity, & Inclusion (EDI)

 While Alpha Omega Epsilon remains focused on our core mission and vision as a STEM organization, it absolutely includes a commitment to a safe and non-discriminating environment.
-As part of our call to fight systemic racism, we are committed to make change happen from within our sisterhood.
+As part of our call to fight systemic racism, we are committed to make change happen from within our sisterhood/membership.
 To that end, we have committed to the following:

-- To be allies to the Black community and provide resources to our sisters on how to help support the Black Lives Matter movement with the aim of stopping systemic racism, prejudice, and inequality
+- To be allies to the Black community and provide resources to our sisters/members on how to help support the Black Lives Matter movement with the aim of stopping systemic racism, prejudice, and inequality

 - To actively recruit and onboard persons of color as international volunteers

 - To facilitate open, honest, and supportive conversations between our sisters/members around the topics of cultural awareness, bias, and privilege

 - To work together to uplift those underrepresented in STEM fields by sponsoring scholarships, actively leading STEM programs at underfunded K-12 schools, and applying for grants to bring STEM programming to underserved communities

 Our work has just begun and we cannot implement all of our goals overnight, but we know with the love and support of our sisters we are capable of anything.